semantic-im/sim-agent/README.md

 This is used for allowing jconsole to connect to the application on a local machine.

 If a remote connection is needed through jconsole then the following arguments mus tbe added to VM :
 	-Dcom.sun.management.jmxremote.port=9999 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false

 The main class can be invoked with 3 parameters : period, timeUnit and initialDelay

 - period : the time period between each metrics read; 5 is the default value
 - timeUnit : the time unit of the period and initial delay parameters.
 Possible values are MS, S (default value) or M (milliseconds, seconds or minutes)
 - initialDelay : the time to delay first execution; 0 is default

 If no parameter is supplied then default ones are used.

-The agent will run 2 thread :
+The agent will run 2 threads :

 - one thread will run periodically and will read and display into console the system metrics
 - the other thread will start up a an Http Server on http://localhost:8088/agent This server will be listening for incoming sim.data.MethodMetrics objects

 Each time an MethodMetrics it's received it will be displayed in the console using it's toString() method.

 NOTE : If you get an NPE upon running running please do a Clean of all projects (it is some problem with M2Eclipse maven, the resources are not copied in the target folder)

 SYSTEM METRICS
 ==============

 1) System Load Average (double - %)
   Returns the system load average for the last minute.
 The system load average is the sum of the number of runnable entities queued to the available processors and the number of runnable entities running on the available processors